zanderaag/bash-ytdl/README.md

 based on your distribution.

 This program is meant for fun and not to be used in any malicious ways or for profit, so use it accordingly!

+Please note that due to dependancies and issues with version control on my end, this script does not work for CentOS8!
+I will someday re-write this entirely in Python to make it better, till then... :)